UCSD-CSS-001/ucsd-css-001.github.io/_build/html/_sources/course/expectations.md

 ### What we expect of you:

 - Put in a good faith effort.
-Go to lectures and labs (attendance is not required, but is noticed.)
+Go to lectures and labs (attendance is not required, but is expected and you will miss out on a lot of important interactions if you cannot attend - especially the labs)

-- Be brave.
-Ask questions as soon as you have a slight inkling that you are confused.
+- Ask questions as soon as you have a slight inkling that you are confused.
+Remember that if you are confused, then at least 50% of the rest of the students are likely confused as well.
+I take all questions seriously and will treat you with respect, and questions help me identify topics/concepts that I am not explaining clearly.

 - Be proactive: Start assignments early, ask questions early.
 If you skip lectures and labs, and put off working on assignments until the last minute, we will not be able to help you.

-- Persevere: You will make errors in your programs.
-It will be frustrating, it will seem hopeless, you will want to give up.
+- Persevere: You will make errors in your programs - **all programmers make errors, no matter their skill level or amount of experience**.
+I started programming in the last century when I was an undergrad (1997!) and I know many languages and applications.
+Nevertheless, I make errors all the time and you will see me make plenty of them while I am coding in class.
+This can be frustrating, it can sometimes seem hopeless, and you may sometimes want to give up.
 Do not give up: keep trying and ask for help.
+This is probably the most important skill of a good programmer, and learning to see errors as learning opportunities instead of personal failures will make for a much more pleasant and productive experience.

 ### What you can expect of us:

-- Responsive: We will respond to questions on campuswire within one working day.
+- Responsive: We will respond to questions on slack within one working day.

 - Transparent and predictable grades.
 Assignments are mostly auto-graded.
 You should have a very good sense whether your solutions work for a given assignment before you turn that assignment in.~~